Pediatric, Adolescent & Young Adult Gynecology

 Washington University physicians are the medical staff of Barnes-Jewish and St. Louis Children’s hospitals.
 Some physicians may see patients at additional locations in the St. Louis region.

-The physicians at the Center for Pediatric and Adolescent Gynecology work closely with referring physicians and other specialists at St. Louis Children’s Hospital to provide a comprehensive program for evaluation, specialized treatment, and follow-up care for infants, children and teens.
+Our Washington University Pediatric, Adolescent & Young Adult Gynecology Physicians work closely with referring physicians and other specialists at St. Louis Children’s Hospital to provide a comprehensive program for evaluation, specialized treatment, and follow-up care for infants, children and teens.
 The conditions we treat include:

 - Menstrual periods that are heavy, frequent/infrequent, painful or irregular